cr0hn/enteletaor/doc/source/advanced.rst

 Export Template
 _______________

-Enteleteaor also permit inject new tasks to broker (see bellow).
+Enteletaor also permit inject new tasks to broker (see bellow).
 The way to inject them is to pass as input a JSON file with the information.
 Write this file must be a bit hard.
-To help us, enteleteaor can export a template.
+To help us, enteletaor can export a template.

 With this template, we only must fill the appropriate fields: